jonathanvdc/skeleshare-cgo26-artifact/README.md

 ## Step-By-Step Instructions

+The steps below walk you through the complete workflow for evaluating SkeleShare using our Docker image and server setup.
+You'll connect to the server, pull the artifact's Docker container, generate VHDL for all experiments, and run the pre-synthesized designs on the provided Arria-10 FPGA.

 ### 1. Access the server

 We have created temporary institutional server accounts for CGO Artifact Evaluation and provided the private SSH keys to the CGO chairs.
 As an evaluator, you will receive one private key along with a username in the format `csuser<NUM>`.